sachinshrestha/sachinshrestha.github.io/_posts/2015-11-25-frequentFlyer.md

 The details of the modelling process and the R code to this project is avaiable <a href = "http://sachinshrestha.github.io/frequentFlyerCode/"> here</a>.

-The results from the modelling shows that the airline's customers that are members of its frequent flyer program can be segmented into five distinct clusters.
-Analysis of each individual cluster shows that the clusters may be described as follows:
+Results from the model shows that the airline's customers (that are members of its frequent flyer program) can be categorised into five distinct groups.
+Analysis of each individual group shows that the groups may be broadly described as follows:

 <ol>
 <li>Infrequent but loyal customers</li>
-<li>Customers with large amout of miles mostly from flight transactions</li>
+<li>Customers with large amount of miles mostly from flight transactions</li>
-<li>Customers with large amout of miles mostly from non-flight transactions</li>
+<li>Customers with large amount of miles mostly from non-flight transactions</li>
-<li>New customers accumulating miles from non-fligt transactions</li>
+<li>New customers accumulating miles from non-flight transactions</li>
 <li>New and infrequent customers</li>
 </ol>